Are You Ready to Start Your Own Business? Find out With This Quick 5 Question Test

 To rise above the challenges and disappointments you'll face on the road to success, you need to care about your business above and beyond making money.

-4. You Want to Go It Alone - And You Have a Support Network
+4. You Want to Go It Alone, but You Have a Support Network

 It's called "going it alone" but if you're ready to start up your own business, you'll understand that's not a true description.
 You'll need the support of your family, friends, and a network of business colleagues and investors.
 You'll value those relationships, cultivate and nurture them along with your business.
 If you understand how much other people matter to your success, you've already learned a vital lesson to help you realize your business dreams.